-Steph Sheahan, from Rituals of Plate is a food experience designer focusing on the sensuality, spirituality and simplicity of cooking and eating.
+Steph Sheahan, from Rituals of Plate is a food experience designer and yoga teacher focusing on slow food and embodiment.

 “I believe slowing down the naturally sensory daily activities of cooking and eating can greatly inspire a more embodied and joyful life here on earth.
 Rituals of Plate is a space to explore slowing down, deepening our connection with edible nature, and in turn, discovering our own true nature.”

 As a food experience designer, Steph is interested in the sensuality, spirituality and simplicity of cooking and eating.
 With a unique background in design, yoga, hospitality and horticulture and a passion for growing, cooking, art and performance, she is passionate about designing engaging food experiences that encourage slowing down and coming into our senses – so that we can savour food (and life!) more fully.